ytoren/simscaleR/README.md

 ### Similarity matrix manipulation \ domain knowledge injection

-The package contains 2 functions that allow for such aggregations in 2 stages:

-* Step 1: Shuffle matrix rows, so that all rows that belong to the same entity are next to one another (in case they are not already sorted this way).
-See `?sim_matrix_shuffle`
-* Step 2: combine the rows of the similarity matrix using an aggregation function (default is a simple sum).
-See `?merge_by_partition`
+* Aggregate rows/columns of the similarity matrix using an aggregation function (default is a simple sum).
+See `?merge_by_partition`.
 The end result is a similarity smaller similarity matrix that represents similarity between higher level entities.

+* Shuffle matrix rows, so that all rows that belong to the same entity are next to one another (in case they are not already sorted this way).
+See `?sim_matrix_shuffle` and `?sparse_block_matrix`.